This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Fatigue Test”.

 d) Al-Mg alloys

-Explanation: Cast iron being ferrous material, shows fatigue limit.
+Explanation: Cast iron being a ferrous material, shows fatigue limit.
 Titanium and Magnesium metals don’t show it.
 Al-Mg alloys don’t show fatigue limit either.

 7. What is the reason for fatigue failure?